-Recognizing the importance of corridors, the Economic Ministers during a meeting of ASEAN+61 endorsed the idea of an East Asia Industrial Corridor (EAIC) to be studied by Economic Research Institute for ASEAN and East Asia (ERIA) as the model project for the integration of East Asia.
+Recognizing the importance of corridors, the Economic Ministers during a meeting of ASEAN+6 endorsed the idea of an East Asia Industrial Corridor (EAIC) to be studied by Economic Research Institute for ASEAN and East Asia (ERIA) as the model project for the integration of East Asia.
 EAIC is envisioned to be region-wide comprehensive development plan, affirming the importance of linking the infrastructure development and industrial development planning.

 EAIC further aims to facilitate and enhance economic growth by linking economies in East Asia..
-EAIC is envisaged to be realized through development of several inter-regional industrial belts such as the Delhi-Mumbai Industrial Corridor (DMIC), East-West Economic Corridor (EWEC)2, Southern Economic Corridor2, etc. EAIC is an umbrella project and as part of this project, an important component in integration of East Asia and EAIC is linking India with Mekong region.
+EAIC is envisaged to be realized through development of several inter-regional industrial belts such as the Delhi-Mumbai Industrial Corridor (DMIC), East-West Economic Corridor (EWEC), Southern Economic Corridor, etc. EAIC is an umbrella project and as part of this project, an important component in integration of East Asia and EAIC is linking India with Mekong region.
 ERIA conceptualized a corridor named 'Mekong-India Economic Corridor' as a step towards this direction.
 The corridor based on Southern Economic Corridor alignment (Ho Chi Minh City-Phnom Penh-Bangkok) further extended to Dawei in Myanmar.
 Adding Dawei to this corridor links it with the Andaman Sea and connecting Mekong Region to India on its Eastern coast.
 Link to India is an important step towards realizing the potential for an East Asian Industrial Corridor.

-The Mekong-India Economic Corridor
+2. The Mekong-India Economic Corridor

 The Mekong-India Economic Corridor (MIEC) involves integrating the four Greater Mekong Countries viz.
 Myanmar, Thailand, Cambodia and Vietnam (here-in after referred as Mekong Countries of MIEC) with India through its east coast.
 It is proposed to connect Ho Chi Minh City (Vietnam) with Dawei (Myanmar) via Bangkok (Thailand) and Phnom Penh (Cambodia) and further linking to Chennai in India.
-Integration with India is likely to add momentum to corridor development
+Integration with India is likely to add momentum to corridor development due to growing trade and investment linkages between India and Mekong countries.
+The share of total trade of India with Mekong countries has more than doubled in a span of 15 years.
+India has signed partial FTA with Thailand and Comprehensive Economic Cooperation Agreement (CECA) with Singapore.
+India's FTA with ASEAN was signed on 13 August 2009 and FTA with Malaysia as individual country is under negotiation and close to signing.

-2 ADB, 2005
+&lt;sup>2 ADB, 2005